Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Results

-Nonetheless, several \ac{dl} systems show difficulties in segmenting images of the Columbia Glacier taken by Sentinel-1, suggesting that the training data for \ac{dl} systems designed to work with Sentinel-1 imagery should include more Sentinel-1 samples than the benchmark dataset~\cite{Gourmelon_2022} used for this comparison.
-Sentinel-1 images are under-represented in \ac{caffe}'s training set (15~Sentinel-1, 52~ERS-1/2, 72~Envisat, 54~RADARSAT-1, 40~ALOS PALSAR, 326~TSX/TDX images) and, additionally, smaller than the average image size in the training set (S1: 998\,$\times$\,651 vs.\ complete training set 2163\,$\times$\,2174).
+Nonetheless, several \ac{dl} systems show difficulties in segmenting images of the Columbia Glacier taken by Sentinel-1.
 One of the \ac{dl} systems in our comparison is a foundation model~\cite{Kirillov.2023}.
 For \ac{caffe}, the usage of this foundation model~\cite{Kirillov.2023} in the advertised zero-shot way resulted in a higher \ac{mde} than the \ac{mde} of the model~\cite{Wu.2023_2} used to generate input prompts.
-Nevertheless, further research on foundation models is required to determine whether fine-tuned versions could outperform specialized models.
-In addition, future foundation models developed for the segmentation of radar images may be more suitable, as the current versions are generally trained on optical images.

-The post-processing of the results of a network could also be worth further investigation, as the difference in \ac{mde} between Gourmelon et\,al.~\cite{Gourmelon_2022}'s zone system and Gourmelon et\,al.~\cite{Gourmelon.2023}'s system is solely due to the improved post-processing.